Centurion (CNT) Price Tops $0.0006 on Major Exchanges

-Centurion (CNT) traded 0.3% lower against the US dollar during the 1 day period ending at 12:00 PM ET on September 24th.
-One Centurion coin can currently be bought for $0.0006 or 0.00000001 BTC on popular exchanges.
-In the last week, Centurion has traded up 3.6% against the US dollar.
-Centurion has a market capitalization of $49,019.38 and $7.45 worth of Centurion was traded on exchanges in the last day.
+Centurion (CNT) traded up 1.1% against the U.S. dollar during the twenty-four hour period ending at 18:00 PM ET on September 24th.
+Centurion has a market capitalization of $49,702.61 and approximately $7.45 worth of Centurion was traded on exchanges in the last day.
+Over the last seven days, Centurion has traded up 6% against the U.S. dollar.
+One Centurion coin can currently be purchased for approximately $0.0006 or 0.00000001 BTC on major cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.